devtut/generate/docs/python/working-around-the-global-interpreter-lock-gil.md

 ### Details on how the GIL operates:

-CPython automatically releases the GIL when a thread performs an I/O operation.
+<p>CPython automatically releases the GIL when a thread performs an I/O operation.
 Image processing libraries and numpy number crunching operations release the GIL before doing their processing.

 ### Benefits of the GIL